sasankapdn/hybrid_data_guard_to_oci/README.md

-# Welcome to the On-premises WebLogic to Oracle Container Engine for Kubernetes Workshop
+# Hybrid Data Guard to Oracle Cloud Infrastructure Workshop
 This workshop lets you practice through the process of moving an existing On-premises WebLogic application into to a Kubernetes cluster in the Oracle Public Cloud.

 ## Access the Labs Using Our Web Interface